kwaldenphd/ArcGIS-StoryMaps/README.md

 # Adding Content to Your StoryMap

-Click on the plus sign below the cover section to open up a menu of options for building in StoryMaps.
+20- Click on the plus sign below the cover section to open up a menu of options for building in StoryMaps.

-StoryMaps uses a block palette to combine media, text, and other kinds of interactive content.

 <p align="center"><img class=" size-full wp-image-53 aligncenter" src="https://github.com/kwaldenphd/ArcGIS-StoryMaps/blob/master/screenshots/Capture_1.png?raw=true" alt="Capture" /></p>

-This short video previews the different blocks available in the block palette.
+21- StoryMaps uses a block palette to combine media, text, and other kinds of interactive content.

 ## Text Options

 <p align="center"><img class=" size-full wp-image-53 aligncenter" src="https://github.com/kwaldenphd/ArcGIS-StoryMaps/blob/master/screenshots/Image_7.jpeg?raw=true" alt="Capture" /></p>

-When editing text in one of the text block options, you can add formatting (bold, italics), insert a link to another URL, or switch to another type of text block from the palette.
+23- When editing text in one of the text block options, you can add formatting (bold, italics), insert a link to another URL, or switch to another type of text block from the palette.

 ### Paragraph